Verdoner/moodle-semester-project/README.md

 2. **Git**: [Install Git](https://git-scm.com/downloads)
    Git is required to clone the repository and manage version control.

-> **Note**: Ensure all environment variables for Docker, and Git are properly configured in your system.
+> **Note**: Ensure all environment variables for Docker and Git are properly configured in your system.

 ## Clone the Repository